reshufflehq/slack-url-shortener/README.md

 ## A starting point for creating your Slack Integration with Reshuffle.

-This is a Reshuffle template app.
+This is a Reshuffle template for Slack Integration - you can install it and modify it to make it your own.
 Reshuffle provides a progressive way to build applications and workflows, without needing to understand the cloud.

 > Note: Reshuffle is built on top of React and Express for the backend